mukta2701/mukta2701/README.md

 <br>

-### ***As a detail-oriented Full-Stack Software Developer with experience in Front-end Development and strong knowledge in Backend Development, I am passionate about enhancing my creativity through sketching and website design.***
+### ***I am a Cyber-Security and Artificial Intelligence Master's candidate from the University of Sheffield with a background in Computer Application from Amity University, Kolkata.
+I have experience in front-end web development, financial programming using Python, and proficiency in languages including C++, Java, and Isabelle.
+My goal is to transition into a role as a Cyber Security Analyst, leveraging my technical expertise to develop and implement robust security frameworks.***

 ### ***My goal is to contribute my skills and creativity to Open Source projects and make a positive impact on society.***